udeepam/rnn/README.md

 1. [Understanding Recurrent Neural Networks](https://github.com/udeepam/rnn/blob/master/1_rnn.ipynb)

-In this first tutorial we cover the inner workings of the Vanilla Recurrent Neural Network and it's limitations.
-We then discuss the Long Short-Term Memory model as a potential solution to the vanishing gradients problem in RNNs.
+In this first tutorial we cover the inner workings of the vanilla Recurrent Neural Network.
+We discuss the advantages and disadvantages of the model, and give a thorough mathematical overview of the vanishing and exploding gradients problems.
+We then introduce stacked RNNs and bidirectional RNNs.
+Finally we explain the inner working of the Long Short-Term Memory model, which is a potential solution to the vanishing gradients problem in vanilla RNNs.

 2. [Language Modelling using a Recurrent Neural Network](https://github.com/udeepam/rnn/blob/master/2_language_model.ipynb)